 - ENTP Description

 - ENTP Relationships

 - ENTP Careers

 Let’s start with some interesting facts and numbers about the ENTP, hoping that you will have at least one “Aha moment” by the time you’ve finished reading this ultimate guide to ENTP personality.

 ENTPs draw attention by their inexhaustible energy and drive to devise creative and untraditional concepts.
 People also see them as charismatic and persuasive people who like engaging others in intellectual debates where they can show their expertise.
 ENTPs are curious and will question everything, seeking knowledge.

-Besides these well-known ENTP characteristics, there are some other facts related to this exceptional MBTI type, according to the MBTI Manual:
+Besides these well-known ENTP characteristics, there are some other facts related to this exceptional personality type, according to the 16 Personalities Manual: